cinvintom/Kerala-IoT-Challenge/README.md

 ```

 ## Output
-> The LEDs are turning ON and OFF  one by one  giving a chassing effect.
+> The LED turns ON when the Button switch is PRESSED and turns OFF when the button is released.

 <iframe width="560" height="315"
 src="https://user-images.githubusercontent.com/65575529/147984271-15c6ac84-86ce-4f27-a67e-bfb62ce1d0c4.mp4"